davecparker/code12/Doc/Java.md

 GameObj   null
 ```
 ##### An Array of GameObj Objects
-Especially useful in games is the ability to create and array of
+Especially useful in games is the ability to create an array of
 [GameObj](#java-data-types) objects.
 In conjunction with [Loops],
 You can create many objects on the screen and keep track of and
 manipulate all of them.
 For example: